jayalmaraz/jay-almaraz.github.io/docs/managers/intro-to-rosters.md

 ### For flexible activities

 Flexible activities, on the other hand, will not generate any empty rosters.
 You’ll need to create an instant roster for each date that you’ll run the activity.
-Using instant rosters is not optional when working with flexible activities, so understanding how instant rosters work is crucial to most teams on Campfire.
+Using instant rosters is not optional when working with flexible activities, so understanding how instant rosters work is crucial to most teams on Volaby.

 ## What's next?
 {: .fs-8 }